 A limited amount of beach wheelchairs are available at the Central Beach Lifeguard Tower.

-The Hotel del Coronado has an area close to the resort called Del Beach where visitors can rent chairs and cabanettes and enjoy food and drink service to the sand.
-One need not be a guest of the hotel to enjoy these, but availability of rentals is on a first-come, first-serve basis.
+The Hotel del Coronado has an area close to the resort called Del Beach, where visitors can rent chairs and cabanettes and enjoy food and drink service to the sand.
+One need not be an overnight hotel guest to enjoy these, but the availability of rentals is on a first-come, first-serve basis.
 They will also set up chairs closer to the shoreline.

 Parking: Free street (and often scarce) parking is available along nearby Ocean Boulevard.
 There are also two accessible parking spaces.
 You can also pay the self-park or valet park at Hotel del Coronado.

 Locals and dog owners head just north of Coronado Central Beach to North Beach.
-Dogs are allowed at its northern end, referred to as Coronado Dog Beach.
+Dogs are allowed at its north end, referred to as Coronado Dog Beach.

 It’s definitely one of the best beaches on Coronado Island for dog lovers and owners alike.